 Herculaneum was a port town established by the ancient Romans in what is now modern Ercolano, Italy.
 At its peak, Herculaneum would have had around 4,000 citizens and served as a holiday town for wealthy Campanians and Romans.

 History of Herculaneum

 Although smaller than Pompeii, Herculaneum was wealthier and a popular seaside retreat for the Roman elite.
-Regular excavations began in 1738 and have continued intermittently ever since, with a shifted focus on preserving what has already been unearthed, rather than excavating what remains.
+Regular excavations of Herculaneum’s ruins began in 1738 and have continued intermittently ever since, with a shifted focus on preserving what has already been unearthed, rather than excavating what remains.

 Herculaneum arguably withstood the natural disaster better than Pompeii since many of its upper floors are still intact.
-This, combined with the fact that Herculaneum is less crowded and easier to walk through, makes it a great site to visit.
+This, combined with the fact that Herculaneum’s ruins are less crowded and easier to walk through, makes it a great site to visit.

 The internal architecture and décor of many of the two-storey ‘domus’ houses is remarkably preserved, with features in wood and marble, decorations, jewellery, and even organic remains like food providing a unique view into the daily lives of the ancient population of Herculaneum.